qwshen/spark-etl-framework/README.md

     - name: hbase-writer
       type: com.qwshenink.HBaseWriter
     ```
-- Jobs - a pipeline may contain multiple jobs while easy job may have multiple actions.
-A job provides a container for resource isolation
-  (when singleSparkSession = false).
+- Jobs - a pipeline may contain multiple jobs while each job may have multiple actions.
+A job provides a container for resource isolation (when singleSparkSession = false).
 The output from an action of a job may be shared across actions within the same job or jobs.
-Each action
-  in a job is represented by an Actor, which is defined by its type, and may have properties for controlling its behavior.
+Each action in a job is represented by an Actor, which is defined by its type, and may have properties for controlling its behavior.
   ```json
   {
       "name": "load features",